effml-postech/blog-post/content/docs/spring24/10_/_index.md

 Transformer-based models typically use Layer Normalization (LayerNorm) instead of Batch Normalization (BatchNorm) due to the significant variation in input batch sizes across different timesteps.
 While this approach has led to great success in large language models, the authors argue that LayerNorm cannot effectively capture and reduce the internal covariance along the temporal domain.
 To address this issue, they propose using a GroupNorm-like method.
 However, applying GroupNorm directly is challenging because it cannot access future information during auto-regressive inference.

 To overcome this obstacle, the authors introduce Timestep Normalization, a superset of GroupNorm.
-This technique divides the total timesteps into $k$ groups and applies group normalization to each group independently.
+This technique divides the total timesteps into {{< katex >}}k{{< /katex >}} groups and applies group normalization to each group independently.
 By doing so, Timestep Normalization can reduce the covariance shift along the temporal domain while still being compatible with the causal nature of auto-regressive models.

 ### 3.c Normalized Attention

 During the calculation of attentions, the results can have a hugh instability along the temporal domain because the value of CEMA keeps changing.
-Therfore, the authors propose to use normalizaion on $Z$ before calculating the queries and keys.
-In this case, we do not have to scale the $QK^{T}$ since the values are already normalized while improving the stability of the attention mechanism.
+Therfore, the authors propose to use normalizaion on {{< katex >}}Z{{< /katex >}} before calculating the queries and keys.
+In this case, we do not have to scale the {{< katex >}}QK^{T}{{< /katex >}} since the values are already normalized while improving the stability of the attention mechanism.

-$$
-\begin{aligned}
+{{< katex >}}
 X' &= \mathcal{CEMA}(X) && \in \mathbb{R}^{n \times d} \\
 Z &= X'W_z + b_z, \quad Z' = \frac{Z}{|Z|} && \in \mathbb{R}^{n \times z} \\
 Q &= \kappa_q \odot Z' + \mu_q && \in \mathbb{R}^{n \times z} \\
 K &= \kappa_k \odot Z' + \mu_k && \in \mathbb{R}^{n \times z} \\
 O &= f_{\text{softmax}}\left(QK^T\right)V && \in \mathbb{R}^{n \times v}
-\end{aligned}
-$$
+{{< /katex >}}

 ### 3.d 2-hop Residual Connection